Modernising an Old Pool in NSW: A Design‑Led Guide for Ageing Residential Pools

 Routine servicing can keep an ageing pool operational, but there comes a point where maintenance alone no longer addresses underlying issues.

-Across residential sites in Newcastle, Lake Macquarie and surrounding regions, common signs that a pool has moved beyond maintenance include:
+Across residential sites in New South Wales, common signs that a pool has moved beyond maintenance include:

 Interior finishes that are stained, rough or breaking down